Why is information sharing important to safeguarding?

 What are the key things I need to consider when sharing information?

-Fears about sharing information cannot be allowed to stand in the way of the need to safeguard children or adults at risk of abuse or neglect.
-Practitioner should not assume that someone else will pass on information which may keep a child, young person or adult safe.
+Fears about sharing information cannot be allowed to stand in the way of the need to safeguard children, young people or adults at risk of abuse or neglect.
+No practitioner should assume that someone else will pass on information which may keep a child, young person or adult at risk safe.

 Practitioners should use their professional judgement when making decisions on what information to share and when.
-They should follow their organisation’s procedures and seek advice, if in doubt.
+They should follow their organisation’s procedures, any information sharing agreements in place with their organisation and their partners, and consult with their legal department/seek legal advice if in doubt.
 The most important consideration is whether sharing information is likely to safeguard and protect a child, young person or adult at risk.

 For adults at risk you should consider: